gshwitha2000-wq/Zomato-Data-Analysis-using-Power-BI/README.md

 ## 🙏 Acknowledgement

-This has been inspired from from @virajbhutada https://github.com/virajbhutada/bi-projects-collection/tree/main
+This has been inspired from @virajbhutada https://github.com/virajbhutada/bi-projects-collection/tree/main

 ---